The Self Assessment scheme is for the self-employed,

 There’s also an update on Making Tax Digital, which will eventually replace Self Assessment.

-Under the Self Assessment scheme, it is the taxpayer’s responsibility to file a tax return and pay the appropriate Income Tax and National Insurance contributions directly to tax responsibilities, the key dates and deadlines, and what deductions can be offset against your income (tax reliefs and tax allowances).
+Under the Self Assessment scheme, it is the taxpayer’s responsibility to file a tax return and pay the appropriate Income Tax and National Insurance contributions directly to HMRC.
+So make sure you fully understand your tax responsibilities, the key dates and deadlines, and what deductions can be offset against your income (tax reliefs and tax allowances).

 Who needs to Complete a Tax Return?